goodrobots/devFrame/docs/_docs/01-start.md

 ### Budget Requirements
 - Do you already have stuff?
 Reduce, reuse, recycle.
-- Broke?
+- Limited Budget?
+Join the club.
 Smaller is usually cheaper.
+Expect to have at least $30 US in the frame; most of that is carbon fiber tube.
+The rest depends on how you source the printed parts.
 - Going to use for...?
 Align your goals and avoid bright shiny objects unless they meet said goals.

 ### Logistics Requirements